 - Possible Health Concerns: Developmental and reproductive toxicity, irritation, endocrine disruption and organ-system toxicity.

 - EG’s DIY Mature Skin Spritz: Add the following to a 1 oz spray bottle: 2 drops each Cistus, Opopanax, Neroli and the manufacturer's recommended amount of Polysorbate 20 to emulsify the oils in water.
 Fill to the shoulder of the bottle with distilled water and shake well.
 Spritz over freshly cleansed skin.
+(Shelf life: 1 week)

 - Definition: Used directly or released from preservatives (FRPs) in many personal care products.